nerthul11/BreakableWallRandomizer/ReadMe.md

 ## Integrations:
 - FStats: When enabled, a new page for diverse Wall achievements will be added, and it'll display the achievements regardless of randomization settings for them.
-- More Locations: Having the mod enabled will allow for Statue Marks to be included as currency for the Junk Shop.
+- More Locations: Having the mod enabled will allow for walls to be included as currency for the Junk Shop.
-- Randomizable Levers: A few levers have their logic modified.
 - RandoSettingsManager

 ## Acknowledgements